Fun Common Potoo Facts For Kids | Kidadl

 Is a common potoo an owl?

-Can common potoo be prey?
+Can common potoo be a prey?

 The potoo can fall prey to larger birds and monkeys.
 The nests of a great potoo can fall prey to collared forest falcons, mantled howler monkeys, and white-headed capuchins.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
-Learn more about some other birds including wood thrush,or gouldian finch.
+Learn more about some other birds including wood thrush or Gouldian finch.

 You can even occupy yourself at home by drawing one on our Common Potoo coloring pages.